 What is the 2022 theme for Suicide Prevention Week?

-This year, To Write Love On Her Arms’ theme for Suicide Prevention Week is “You Are Not a Burden”.
+In 2022, To Write Love On Her Arms’ theme for Suicide Prevention Week was “You Are Not a Burden”.
 You can learn more about this theme and get access to resources at twloha.org.

 When is Mental Health Awareness Month?